UTAH WILDERNESS PHOTOGRAPHY EXPEDITION

 Day 1: Into the Wild

-We’ll pick you up from Grand Junction International Airport at 9:00 AM.
+We’ll pick you up from hotels in Grand Junction, CO.
 After loading up our gear, we’ll hit the road for a six-hour drive deep into the backcountry.
 Upon arrival, we’ll set up camp and head out to explore and photograph one of the most breathtaking slot canyons on the planet—far from the beaten path.

 Day 2: Sandstone Giants & Hidden Canyons

 We’ll start the day with a hearty breakfast, followed by a half-day of photography inside a majestic slot canyon.
-After lunch, we’ll move even deeper into the wilderness, arriving just in time to capture sunset light on towering sandstone formations in a place few have visited.
+After lunch, we’ll move even deeper into the wilderness, arriving in time to set up camp, and capture sunset light on towering sandstone formations in a place few have visited.

 Day 3: Big Views & Remote Exploration